senotrusov/notes/arch-linux-installation.md

     You may find leftover entries from previous installations or experiments.
 To keep your boot menu clean, you can delete these stale entries.

-    !!! warning
+    !!! danger

         Proceed with caution.
-Make sure you are not deleting the entry for your current installation or the firmware interface.
+Make sure you are not deleting the entry for your current installation, any other operating systems you use for multibooting, or the firmware interface.

     === "With unicode switch"